abakhtin/SwiftyDataSource/README.md

 4. ### HashableDataSourceContainer
 ---

 A generic class that represents a container for `Hashable` objects.
-It inherits from the `DataSourceContainer` class and provides the same object interaction as in `NSDiffableDataSource`.
+It inherits from the `DataSourceContainer` class and provides the same object interaction interface as in `NSDiffableDataSource`.

 #### Initialization